taoef1k-collabs/frontend-pre-interview/README.md

   * React Native Firebase

 #### 3. Final Product
-  * Submit the app to Google Play and invite [En-trak Product](product@en-trak.com) as an alpha tester
+  * Submit the app to Google Play and invite product@en-trak.com as an alpha tester

 ## Authors